magneticio/vampkubistdocs/CANARY_RELEASE.md

 vamp create canaryrelease vs-1 -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/custom-canary.yaml
 ```

-where the content of the ymal is
+where the content of the yaml is

 ```yaml
 vampService: vs-1